 Have you ever noticed that fundraisers tend to make “civilians” a little nervous when they’re around?
 It’s like they’re afraid a pickpocket just walked into the room.
 Announce that you’re a fundraiser, and watch as everybody checks to make sure you didn’t lift their wallet on the way in.

-Fundraisers can make “civilians” a little nervous when they’re around.
-What comments do you get when you tell folks what you do?
-“Ugh, I could never ask strangers for money!”
-“Well, I hope you didn’t bring your begging bowl with you tonight – this is a friendly party.”
+OK, maybe it’s not quite that bad, but I’ve seen my share of strange reactions when fundraisers share their career choice.
+What kinds of comments do you get when you tell folks what you do?
+I’ve overheard responses like, “Ugh, I could never ask strangers for money!” and, “Well, I hope you didn’t bring your begging bowl with you tonight – this is a friendly party.”

 “Really?
 Tell me more.”

 If they ran for the bar, you need to work on both your elevator pitch and your enthusiasm.